Feynman checkers: lattice quantum field theory with real time: Abstract

 \section{Abstract}

-We present a new completely elementary model which describes creation, annihilation and motion of non-interacting electrons and positrons along a line.
-It is a modification of the model known under the names Feynman checkers, or one-dimensional quantum walk, or Ising model at imaginary temperature.
-The discrete model is consistent with the continuum quantum field theory, namely, reproduces the known expected charge density as lattice step tends to zero.
+We present a new completely elementary model \blueit{that} describes \blueit{the} creation, annihilation, and motion of non-interacting electrons and positrons along a line.
+It is a modification of the model known under the names Feynman checkers \blueit{or} one-dimensional quantum walk. \blueit{It can be viewed as a six-vertex model with certain complex weights of the vertices.} The discrete model is consistent with the continuum quantum field theory, namely, reproduces the known expected charge density as the lattice step tends to zero.
 It is exactly solvable in terms of hypergeometric functions.
-We introduce interaction resembling Fermi theory and establish perturbation expansion.
+We introduce interaction resembling Fermi\blueit{'s} theory and establish perturbation expansion.